Note: the wording of this page was changed from "strategies" to "tactics" since that's exactly what they are: tactics.

 You have pages and posts on your website, so make the most of them.
 Internal links are HUGE for link building because you can control everything about them, from the location on the page to the anchor text.

 Other webmasters have created links or resource pages, and these are legitimate opportunities to get links.
-If the links on that page are relevant, you've got a chance.

 Unfortunately, it's not as easy as just asking for a link.
-I'll go into specific strategies below that help you get webmasters liking you before you ask, because doing that greatly increases your chances of getting a link.
+I'll go into specific tactics below that help you get webmasters liking you before you ask, because doing that greatly increases your chances of getting a link.

 If you sign up to become a member for a site, you'll get a link in your profile.
 Well, not every site.
 Some sites will allow quality links in your profile, while others won't.
 Some are in the middle, such as Twitter, which gives nofollow links (links that don't pass link juice).